image-js/image-js-docs/docs/Tutorials/Image segmentation with threshold.md

 ### What is threshold and where it is used

-Thresholding is a simple technique used for image segmentation.
-It compares the pixel intensity to a certain precalculated value(threshold) and ,based on that, provides a mask.
-The reason why it is an important algorithm is because getting the mask is one of the ways to get regions of interest for analysis.
-It is especially useful when objects are clearly defined by intensity difference.
-For instance here is the image of particles.
+One of the features in ImageJS is the ability to extract and analyze specific regions of the image.
+However, to get these regions you need to localize them first.
+This is where thresholding comes in.

+Thresholding is an [image segmentation](../Glossary.md#image-segmentation) technique.
+It separates image's foreground objects from their background based on pixel intensity value.
+For instance here is the image of particles under electronic microscopy.

 ![Particles image](greys.png)